Amirah Kassem: Design

 In 2019, Amirah designed and launched a world-wide kitchen, table and food collection with Williams-Sonoma.
 Her line of FLOUR SHOP kitchen and table wares was called "playful and chic" as well as a "refined rainbow" by Elle Decor.

 In late 2019, Amirah also designed and launched a home collection with Pottery Barn brands, mostly focusing on Pottery Barn Kids.
 The FLOUR SHOP collection was sold world-wide and included decor, bedding and tabletop items.

 In 2020, Amirah designed and launched a Vans limited edition fashion line in both footwear and clothing.
 The FLOUR SHOP collection spans kids, women and men departments in footwear, clothing and accessories.

 Fashion

 Amirah Kassem began her career in fashion while attending FIDM.
 She started out working for 7 For All Mankind and Fred Segal.
 Eventually Kassem moved her way into high fashion through experiences at Interview Magazine and Karl Templer.
 She then moved to NYC, where she worked alongside Johan Lindeberg in the launch of BLKDNM.

 Personal life

 Kassem currently resides in Los Angeles with her husband and business partner, Ross "The Boss" Harrow.
-They have a baby girl named Coco.
+They have a baby girl named Coco and a son named Kenzo.